ENS.2010.3 | 16′

 2 Flutes, 2 Oboes, 2 Trumpets, Harp, Piano, 2 Cellos, 2 Basses

 The overall metaphor I had in mind was: architectural.
 But I also wanted something brightly colored and flat, seemingly without perspective, like Matisse or medieval manuscripts.
 Then suddenly I finally had the flash of inspiration that had so long eluded me.
 Architectureâ€¦bright colorsâ€¦Susan Logoreci!

-I had first seen her drawings in McSweeneyâ€™s, her suburban subdivision and container ship leapt straight from the pages into my brain.
+I first saw her drawings in McSweeneyâ€™s, her suburban subdivision and container ship leaping straight from the pages into my brain.
 With colored pencils she draws immense visions of cities situated in endless whiteness, planes of brilliant color twisting and floating on otherwise empty pages.
 As a New Yorker, one work that particularly gets me is an angled view of the city from a vantage somewhere near the top of the Time Warner Center, except where Central Park would be is a vast expanse of white.
 It is simultaneously gorgeous and a little eerie.
-Although this piece does not depict any of her works per se, I think they share a certain perspective and creative impulse.
+Although this piece does not depict any of her individual works per se, I think they share a certain perspective and creative impulse.

 Symphony for Susan Logoreci is scored for pairs of flutes, oboes, trumpets, cellos and basses with harp and piano, creating a sound focused on high and low sonorities but capable of considerable warmth in the middle.
-As in Symphony for Ammi Phillips, the first movement’s harmonies use tetrachords following strict rules of counterpoint.
-But in the second movement a transposition is added, and in the third another, so that by the end the work is harmonically fairly complex; I was thinking of an organ’s resonant sonority (and I can’t pretend I haven’t been studying a bunch of spectral scores lately either).
-As planned, the three movements are titled Façade, Hieratic, and Whirling, and the piece as a whole lasts about fifteen minutes.
+The three movements I envisioned have been entitled FaÃ§ade, Hieratic, and Whirling, and the piece lasts about fifteen minutes.